I’ve retitled and extensively rewritten Reservation Trash, which is now called Reservation Trash & The White Rose.

 “Better hurry, Sophie” she said, “or you’ll be late for the exam.”

-The young women Kristy had been talking to abruptly stood up from her desk and gathered her belongings and slid into her backpack the big book called Human Action.
+The young women before Kristy abruptly rose from her desk and gathered her belongings and slid into her backpack the big book called Human Action.
 Then she smiled again at Kristy.

 “Goodbye,” he said.